terrybrashaw/Wrest/Gameplay.md

     - It allows you to *crouch-jump* onto high places.
     - Your head movement should stay predictable to enemies, even when you're jumping and crouch-spamming.
 - Slopes angled at >75 degrees are unclimbable.
-- You can safely fall at a distance of <4 body lengths with no penalty.
+- You can safely fall a distance of <4 body lengths with no penalty.
 - You cannot stand on another player or use them in any way to boost onto higher areas.
 - Falling >4 body lengths will break your leg, causing 55% damage and applying a `slowed` debuff for 25 seconds.
 The amount of damage dealt does not vary between 4-12 body lengths.
 - Falling >12 body lengths kills you instantly.